Puppeteer technical reference

 The fallback routes through whichever model you configure in the shared core-scope selector-resolver slot.
 Configure it once and every description-based call from either the Puppeteer or the Selenium driver benefits — same orchestrator, same pipeline.
 If the slot is unconfigured, the resolver falls back to your global active LLM.
 You can point it at Anthropic, any OpenAI-compatible endpoint, or a local model via LM Studio or Ollama.

-What about Selenium or WebdriverIO?
+What about Selenium or Playwright?

 Ready to try it

-Install LumaBrowser, enable the puppeteer-driver extension, and swap puppeteer.launch() for puppeteer.connect({ browserURL: 'http://127.0.0.1:9222' }).
+Install LumaBrowser, enable the cdp-driver extension, and swap puppeteer.launch() for puppeteer.connect({ browserURL: 'http://127.0.0.1:9222' }).
 Every native CDP command keeps working.
 The Lumabyte.* domain is there when you want it.